firoorg/firo/V.md

     ./src/verticalcoin-cli stop

 Step 4.
-In your VPS where you are hosting your Znode.
+In your VPS where you are hosting your Vnode.
 Update config files
 ----------------------
 **4.1.**  Create file **verticalcoin.conf** (in folder **~/.verticalcoin**)